September 11, 2023

 A brand is essentially faceless.
 It shows no emotions, has no lived experiences, and lacks facial expressions.
-Every element that makes humans connect isn’t there and if there’s no connection, there’s no trust.
-So it’s not surprising that 88% of shoppers trust recommendations from people they know more than any brand-owned channel.
+Every element that makes humans connect isn’t there — and if there’s no connection, there’s no trust.
+So it’s not surprising that 88% of shoppers trust recommendations from people they know more than any brand-owned channel, a trend explored in how millennialsconnect to brands.

 But brands can’t just go out and tap every member of their potential customers’ network to get the word-of-mouth wheels spinning.
 What they can do is lean into user-generated content (UGC) to infuse their marketing with the kind of authenticity and trust that word-of-mouth inspires.

 UGC refers to content — photos, video, text, etc. — that’s created and published by unpaid contributors.
 And it’s a big win for brands.
-When consumers post about a brand on social media, they influence their followers’ buying decisions.
+When consumers post about a brand on social media, they influence their followers’ buying decisions, illustrating how influencers impact decisions among digital audiences.
 According to our Shopper Experience Index, 69% of shoppers have been inspired by social media to make a purchase.

 Types of user-generated content

-There’s multiple different examples of user-generated content, as you’re about to see, coming in different styles, types, and formats.
+There are multiple examples of user-generated content, as you’re about to see, coming in different styles, types, and formats.
 The most common types of UGC are:

 Makeup brand Iconic London has relied on UGC to build consumer trust since it first arrived on the scene.
 The brand’s website and Instagram account are populated with visual content from real users who love Iconic London’s products.